|10 year government bond yield||2.99%|

-Stocks are higher this morning after good earnings from Apple.
-Bonds and MBS are down.
+Stocks are higher this morning as we await the FOMC decision.
+Bonds and MBS are flat.

 The FOMC decision is due at 2:00 pm, so be careful locking around then.
 TBA bid / ask spreads are a little narrower today, but the market is skittish about the Fed’s plans for its holdings of mortgage backed securities.

 The economy added 247,000 jobs in April, according to the ADP Employment Report.
 Small businesses lost 120,000 jobs while large businesses gained 321,000 jobs.
 ADP attributed the skew to the inability of small businesses to compete with big business for workers.
 Leisure and hospitality added the most employees, but education / health and professional / business services increased as well.

 The Street is looking for 400,000 new jobs in Friday’s jobs report, so this was a bit of a miss.
 This report was the lowest reading over the past year.
 The report says this is due to the tight labor market and the shortage of workers overall.
 The demand is there, but the supply is not.

 Mortgage Applications increased 2.5% last week as purchases rose 4% and refinances rose 0.2%.
 “Treasury yields eased slightly last week but remained close to 2018 highs, as financial markets await the news from the Federal Reserve on its latest plans for rate hikes and reducing its balance sheet holdings,” said Joel Kan, MBA Associate Vice President of Economic and Industry Forecasting.
 “Purchase applications increased for conventional, FHA, and VA loans and were up 4 percent overall,” he said.
 “This is potentially a good sign for the spring home buying season, which has seen a slow start thus far.
 The purchase market remains challenged by low levels of housing inventory and rapid home-price gains, as well as the affordability hit from higher mortgage rates that are forcing prospective buyers to factor in higher monthly payments.”